dexcharts/claim-your-sol/README.md

 *   **User-Friendly Interface:** Intuitive design for easy navigation and use.
 *   **Clear Information:** Transparent display of reclaimable accounts and SOL amounts.
 *   **Secure Transactions:** Direct interaction with the Solana blockchain via your wallet for all operations.
-*   **[Potentially other features, e.g., Viewing all token accounts, Managing other claimable assets/airdrops - add if applicable]**

 ---